 While the Key MPA Program is highly competitive, it does not have a minimum GPA required for admission.
 The program considers the academic credentials along with an applicant's professional experience.

-6. Can I transfer credit into the program?
+7. Can I transfer credit into the program?

-7. What is included in the cost of the program?
+8. What is the total cost of the Key Executive Leadership MPA program?

-4400 Massachusetts Ave, NW
+4400 Massachusetts Ave NW

-Washington, DC 20016
+Washington, DC 20016.

+To visit the program office, please come to the Watkins Building.
 Click here for directions to AU's campus.